Exygy/askdarcel-web/README.md

 There are two live instances - a [staging instance](https://our415-staging-a91cdc6d7b2b.herokuapp.com/) and a [production instance](https://our415-abb7eecb7449.herokuapp.com/).
 Merges onto the development branch deploys the development branch to the staging isntance.
 Merges onto the main branch deploys the main branch to the production instance.
 See the [github workflows](https://github.com/Exygy/askdarcel-web/tree/main/.github/workflows) for the details.

+Both live instances of the app (staging and production) are attached to Sanity Production, however, staging is configured to display drafts from the Sanity Production Studio.

 ## Pull Requests

 Pull requests are opened to the development branch.
 When opening a pull request please fill out the as much of the pull request template you can, which includes tagging the issue your PR is related to, a description of your PR, indicating the type of change, including details for the reviewer about how to test your PR, and a testing checklist.
 Additionally, officially link the notion ticket to the PR using GitHub's linking UI.